Story of the First Nations Version

 Boozhoo Niijii bimadazig, Terry Wildman nindishnakaz.

-Hello my friends who share this life together with me.
-My name is Terry Wildman.
 I was born and raised in Michigan.
-My ancestry includes Ojibwe from Ontario Canada, Yaqui from Sonora Mexico, as well as English, German, and Spaniard.
-As a US Veteran, I completed 2 years of honorable service in the US Army at the end of the Vietnam era.
-I am married to Darlene Wildman and have 5 children, 8 grandchildren, and 3 great-grandchildren.
-My wife and I currently live in Maricopa Arizona on the traditional lands of the Tohono O’odham and Pima.
+My ancestry includes Ojibwe from Ontario, Canada; Yaqui from Sonora, Mexico; as well as English, German, and Spaniard.
+As a U.S. Veteran, I completed two years of honorable service in the U.S. Army at the end of the Vietnam era.
+I am married to Darlene Wildman and have five children, eight grandchildren, and five great-grandchildren.
+My wife and I currently live in Maricopa, Arizona, on the traditional lands of the Maricopa, Tohono O’odham, and Pima.

-The seeds for the First Nations Version were planted in me over 20 years ago while living on the Hopi Indian Reservation and serving as a Pastor with the American Baptist Sunlight Mission on Second Mesa.
-I found a Hopi New Testament translation in storage at the church building but soon learned that almost no one could read from it.
-Not much later I discovered this was true across North America for all the tribes.
-While the missionaries were translating the Bible into Native languages, the government with the help of church organizations was stripping our Native peoples of their languages through the boarding schools.
+Later, I found a Hopi New Testament translation in storage at the church building, but soon learned that almost no one could read from it.
+Not much later, I discovered this was true across North America for many tribes.
+While missionaries were translating the Bible into Native languages, the government, with the help of church organizations, was stripping our Native peoples of their languages through the boarding schools.
 Adults were not taught to read in their language, and in the boarding schools, children were forbidden to even speak their languages.

-After much research on the internet and with different mission organizations I soon discovered that there was no English translation done specifically for Native people.
-I began to experiment with rewording portions of Scripture and using that in small groups and in jail ministry with Hopis and Navajos.
+After much research on the internet and with different mission organizations, I soon discovered that there was no English translation done specifically for Native people.
+I began to experiment with rewording portions of Scripture and using them in small groups and in jail ministry with Hopis and Navajos.
 The response was surprising and encouraging.
 The men and women began to interact more with Scripture, asking meaningful questions and relating more to what they were reading.

-Since my wife and I were recording artists with 2 music CDs at that time, I decided to record a spoken-word CD, retelling the Biblical story in a Native way, as a condensed story from Creation to Christ.
+Since my wife and I were recording artists with two music CDs at that time, I decided to record a spoken-word CD, retelling the biblical story in a Native way, as a condensed story from Creation to Christ.
 We called it The Great Story From the Sacred Book.
 We submitted it to the Native American Music Awards in 2008 and won the award for Best Spoken Word.

 After that, my wife and I began traveling.
-We shared reworded portions of Scripture at Tribal Centers, Native Churches, Powwows, and more.
+We shared reworded portions of Scripture at tribal centers, Native churches, powwows, and more.
 The response was overwhelmingly positive.
 The CD became one of our best online sellers.
-As we shared these reworded Scripture portions we kept getting requests for more.
-One Native Elder told us, “You say it in English the way we think it in our language.”
+As we shared these reworded Scripture portions, we kept getting requests for more.
+One Native elder told us, “You say it in English the way we think it in our language.”
 Many kept wanting to know which Bible we were reading from.

 I was encouraged to form a translation council to help guide the process.
-We formed a council of 12 from different tribal heritages and geographic regions, both elders and young people, men and women.
-In September and October of that year, leaders from OneBook and Wycliffe Associates gathered our council together for a week in Orlando, Florida, and then three weeks in Calgary, Canada.
+We formed a council of 12 from different tribal heritages and geographic regions—both elders and young people, men and women.
+In September and October of that year, leaders from OneBook and Wycliffe Associates gathered our council together for a week in Orlando, Florida, and then two weeks in Calgary, Canada.
 These gatherings helped us determine the method of translation and establish over 180 key terms used in the New Testament.

 It was decided that since I (Terry Wildman) had been developing the translation style for several years, I would do all the initial translation, and then other First Nations volunteers would review and make suggestions.
+After that a retired consultant, with over 50 years of translation experience, reviewed the text and gave feedback.
+But the final wording was always the choice of the translation council.

 More info about the Psalms and Proverbs Project here: